Which BI tool is suitable for what?

 Cons

-License costs in enterprise rollout are higher than with Power BI.
+License costs in enterprise rollout higher than with Power BI.

 Modeling/governance is not always consistently solved — requires experienced BI professionals.